Vegan Fairy Cakes

 Add the milk/vinegar mixture to the bowl along with 3 tablespoons of vegetable oil and 2 teaspoons of vanilla extract.
 Mix it all together until you have a smooth cake batter.

-Divide the mixture equally between the cake liners and bake for 12-15 minutes, or until a toothpick through the centre comes out clean.
-Do not wait for them to turn golden brown as they will be overdone.
+Divide the eggless fairy cake mixture equally between the cake liners and bake for 12-15 minutes, or until a toothpick through the centre comes out clean.
+Do not wait for them to turn golden brown; this means they are overdone.

 Leave the cakes to cool completely.